-Shown to help relieve tension, the Mela weighted blanket (and DTP) triggers calm and happy hormones; allowing these calming elixirs to flood your body like a warm bath.
+Shown to help relieve tension, the weighted blankets (and DTP) trigger calm and happy hormones, allowing calming elixirs to flood your body like a warm bath.
 In turn, these then help to ease anxiety, depression, PTSD and assist in calming sensory issues (e.g. those living with autism, ADHD, fibromyalgia or restless leg syndrome).

 Initially, I was sceptical that an overweight blanket could have such a powerful effect on the human body.
 However, I quickly found plenty of studies to support the claims.

 For example, one study on dental patients demonstrated tangible, visible changes to the patients’ nervous systems as they waited for their treatments – resulting in calmer, more composed mindsets.
-Another, impressive, study tested weighted blankets on thirty people who had been hospitalised for a mental health crisis – with 60% reporting lower anxiety after using the blanket.
+Another, impressive, study tested weighted blankets on thirty people who had been hospitalised for a mental health crisis – with 60% reporting lower anxiety after using weighted blankets.

-Lastly, there is also evidence that a weighted blanket could help lower incidences of unintentional waking – or startling.
+Lastly, there is also evidence that weighted blankets help lower incidences of unintentional waking.
 This is something I definitely suffer with thanks to anxiety (e.g. lurching awake in the middle of the night) and I’m keen to nip in the bud.
-Given that we swaddle babies to help soothe their startle response, it makes sense that a Mela weighted blanket might have a similar effect.
+Given that we swaddle babies to help soothe their startle response, it makes sense that a Mela (Aeyla) weighted blanket might have a similar effect.

-By now, we all know the apparent advantages and benefits of using a weighted blanket – but are the rumours true?
-Can something as straight forward as a heavy blanket really soothe so many complex and complicated disorders?
+By now, we all know the apparent benefits of using weighted blankets, but are the rumours true?
+Can weighted blankets really help anxiety and cure insomnia?

-Given that most weighted blankets cost over £100 (with the Mela weighted blanket coming in at around £120 for a double, 7kg size), they are definitely an investment.
+Given that most weighted blankets cost over £100, they are definitely an investment.
 I received mine as a birthday present, which took some of the deliberation out of it – but it’s still definitely worth doing your research before taking the plunge.

-To help with this, below are my thoughts on the Mela weighted blanket, having been the proud owner of one for just over a week.
+To help with this, below is my review of the Mela weighted blanket, having been the proud owner of one for just over a week.

 It is Beautifully Produced

-Looks (of course) aren’t everything, but you might presume that a heavy, weighted blanket might be a little clumsy looking.
-Like a sack of potatoes, perhaps.
+Looks aren’t everything, but you might presume that a heavy, weighted blanket might be a little clumsy looking.
+Like a sack of potatoes, or something.

-However, the Mela weighted blanket really is a luxurious and beautifully made thing.
-It’s incredibly soft, stylishly designed and easy to fold (without any dreaded clumps gathering at the bottom).
+However, the Mela (Aeyla) weighted blanket really is a luxurious and beautifully made thing.
+It’s incredibly soft, stylishly designed and easy to fold up.

-Delivered in a beautifully branded box (I’ll admit, I’m sucker for lovely packaging), complete with instructions and a wonderfully illustrated introduction to the brand, Mela make the user experience feel special, high quality and exciting.
+Delivered in a beautifully branded box, complete with instructions and a wonderfully illustrated introduction to the brand, Mela make their user experience a special, high quality and exciting one.

-The blanket also looks fantastic when spread out on the bed (like a throw).
-Indeed, it isn’t the sort of sleep aid you’ll have to hide away in a cupboard when people pop round, thankfully (like my Ikea pregnancy pillow – that I bought when definitely not pregnant).
+The weighted blanket also looks fantastic when spread out on the bed (like a throw).
+Indeed, it isn’t the sort of sleep aid you’ll have to hide away in a cupboard when people pop round (like my pregnancy pillow).

 Easy to Assemble

-One great thing about the Mela weighted blanket is that it comes with a removable (and washable cover).
-This was something I was relieved about, as I was a little worried as to how my washing machine would cope with 7kg of pure blanket.
+One great thing about the Mela (Aeyla) weighted blanket is that it comes with a removable and washable cover.
+This was something I was relieved about, as I was a little worried about how to wash a weighted blanket.